ErolGelbul/zombie_apocalypse_ai_netlogo/README.md

 You will need NetLogo to run this program.
 The most recent version of NetLogo can be downloaded [here](https://ccl.northwestern.edu/netlogo/download.shtml).

+After you have NetLogo installed, fork the project files.
+Follow:

+1. Launch NetLogo.
+2. Click on `File`, then `Open`.
+3. Select `Apocalypse_Project.nlgo`.
+4. Click on `Setup`.
+5. Read the modifiers and experiment.
+6. Change the speed of the simulation using the slider above.
+7. Press `Go` and run the simulation.

 <p align="right">(<a href="#top">back to top</a>)</p>